lucattelli/my-linux-dev-environment/README.md

-# My Linux Dev Environment
+# My Linux Dev Environment [WIP]

-A short guide on how I set up my development environment using Linux.
+Running notes to self on how I've set up my current development environment for personal use.

 # Installation

-Either Fedora or Ubuntu have been my go-to choices.
+Moving to Arch Linux, by the way!

+## Installation Cheat Sheet

+- Brazilian keyboard `loadkeys br-abnt2`.
+- Use `iwctl` to set up wi-fi, then `station wlan0 connect <SSID`, then `ping ping.archlinux.org` to confirm its working.
+- `timedatectl set-ntp true` to update the system clock once connected to the internet.
+- `fdisk -l` to list disks, then `fdisk /dev/<disk>`.

 # After Install (using Ubuntu as reference)